Skip to content

 In England, the starting point is the Town and Country Planning (General Permitted Development) (England) Order 2015 (the GPDO).
 This Order specifies categories of development that are "permitted" — meaning they are automatically granted planning permission and do not require a planning application — subject to certain conditions.

+If Class A does apply to your building, a second question follows.
 Class A covers panels "installed on a building."
-Roof-mounted panels on the flat's building clearly fall within this.
+Roof-mounted panels on the flat's building would clearly fall within this.
 Panels mounted on an external balcony railing or balcony wall — attached to the external fabric of the building rather than the roof — are not as clearly covered.
 The planning position for balcony-rail-mounted panels is genuinely ambiguous under the current GPDO wording, and different local planning authorities may take different views.

 In practice, enforcement action against individual residential balcony solar installations is extremely rare.
 Planning authorities have not shown any interest in pursuing residents over small, reversible panel installations.
 But the absence of enforcement is not the same as clear legal certainty.